 The name Cremona is synonymous with the work of the great violin makers and it is said that there are few investments like a Cremonese violin and that a buyer can expect a 20%-30% return on the money invested.
 That is why the luthiers of Cremona will survive despite the competition from the East.
 As a Rolls Royce is to a car enthusiast, so a Cremona violin is to an instrumentalist.

 Following that, Cremona launched a violin-making school in September 1938 but with the coming of the Second World War it was closed.
-Not until the 1950s did it pick up momentum and began to inspire the passion for making violins in the old tradition of the original luthiers.
-The handful of violin-makers with which they started has now grown to some 150 workshops where the instruments are made and restored and students practice their craft.
+Not until the 1950s did it pick up momentum and begin to inspire the passion for making violins in the tradition of the original luthiers.
+The handful of violin-makers with which they started has grown and now there are some 150 workshops where instruments are made and restored and where students practice their craft.
 Most work is commissioned and the waiting list can be as long as one year.